 What is block printing?

 Block printing refers to the printing technique of pressing and stamping fabric with carved wooden blocks filled with color.
-At Saffron Marigold, our artisans use our original block print designs and print them onto high quality cotton.
+“Hand blocked” or “hand block printing” are other terms you’ll hear when it comes to block printing.
+At Saffron Marigold, we celebrate the art of block printing on fabric.
+Our artisans use our original block print designs and print them onto high quality cotton.

 The block printing process goes beyond pressing the block to the fabric.
 From carving each wooden block to preparing fabric, mixing dyes, and applying final touches, it is the sum of these tedious tasks that produces the gorgeous linens you bring into your home.

 Hand-carved wooden blocks provide the cornerstone of the block printing process.
 Block carving is tedious and demands an exceptional degree of craftsmanship.
 Wood carvers practice and teach the craft over generations.
 In fact, carving the outline block is the most challenging step in the process: as the skeleton for the rest of the design, it’s the costliest block in a set.